postgres/postgres/contrib/pg_tde/documentation/docs/yum.md

     The `pg_tde` {{release}} extension is a part of the `percona-postgresql17` package.
 If you installed a previous version of `pg_tde` from the `percona-pg_tde_17` package, do the following:

-    * Drop the extension using the `DROP EXTENSION` with `CASCADE` command.
+    1. Drop the extension using the `DROP EXTENSION` with `CASCADE` command.

-       <i warning>:material-alert: Warning:</i> The use of the `CASCADE` parameter deletes all tables that were created in the database with `pg_tde` enabled and also all dependencies upon the encrypted table (e.g. foreign keys in a non-encrypted table used in the encrypted one).
+       The use of the `CASCADE` parameter deletes all tables that were created in the database with `pg_tde` enabled and also all dependencies upon the encrypted table (e.g. foreign keys in a non-encrypted table used in the encrypted one).

        ```sql
        DROP EXTENSION pg_tde CASCADE
        ```

-    * Uninstall the `percona-pg_tde_17` package.
+    2. Uninstall the `percona-pg_tde_17` package.

 ```bash